hongjinhao/affordable_housing/README.md

 ### Setup
 - This project uses Python *virtualenvwrapper* for environment management
+    > Note: Environments created with virtualenvwrapper (via mkvirtualenv) are stored in ~/.virtualenvs/ and can be activated with workon
 - Python version: 3.10
 - Create new environment:
   ```bash